Model quality in football: Quantifying the quality of an Expected Threat model: Theoretical results

 \subsubsection{Concentration inequalities}

 The model parameters $g$ and $T$ are estimated via the empirical mean.
 Concentration inequalities can be used to derive bounds on the estimation error of both.
 This results in bounds in terms of the number of game states $M$ and the size of the training data set $N$.
-Combined, they provide a bound on the statistical error and can give insights into the impact of estimation errors in different model parameters.
+Combined, they provide a bound on the statistical error and can give insights into the impact of errors during the estimation of the model parameters $g$ and $T$.

 The goal-scoring vector, $g$, gives the probability of scoring given ball possession in game state $s$.
 For each state, it holds that $P(goal|s)=P(goal|shot,s)\cdot P(shot|s)$.
 The estimate $\hat{g}$ is often obtained by estimating the probabilities of a shot being taken, and the shot being successful with the empirical mean.
-These are then multiplied to find the value $\hat{g}_s$.
-Equivalently, one could estimate $g$ by taking the empirical mean of all goals being scored from all visits to a state.
+These are then multiplied to find the value $\hat{g}(s)$.
+Equivalently, one could estimate $g$ by taking the empirical mean of the goals being scored from all visits to a state.
 The following proposition gives a bound on the error of such estimation.

-\begin{proposition} Suppose that each entry of $g$ is estimated by the empirical mean of $\bar{N}_g$ independent Bernoulli random variables with expectation $g_s$.
+\begin{proposition} Suppose that each entry of $g$ is estimated by the empirical mean of $\bar{N}_g$ independent Bernoulli random variables with expectation $g(s)$.
 Then, the bound

 holds at least with probability $1-\alpha$. \end{proposition}

 Proposition~\ref{prop: statistical error goal vector} assumes that the observed transitions leaving each state $s$ are independent random variables.
 Note that this is required within each state only and independence between samples from different states is not assumed.
 Because the Markov assumption gives that different visits to a specific state are independent, this assumption holds for the Expected Threat model.